churchthemes/widget-importer-exporter/readme.txt

 == Description ==

 Widget Importer & Exporter is useful for moving widgets from one WordPress site to another, backing up widgets and for theme developers to provide users with sample widgets.
+See the [Plugin Details](https://churchthemes.com/plugins/widget-importer-exporter/) on churchthemes.com for a tour of features.

 = Importing =